Experiences

 2015 - 2020: Head of Security, Firefox Services

-Created the Operations Security team to address risks across the Firefox infrastructure with a strong focus on collaboration with engineering groups (~300 people across dozens of projects, including Firefox) and integration of security into the SDLC.
+Formed and ran the Cloud Security team of the Firefox infrastructure to grow security posture with a strong focus on collaboration with product teams (~300 people across dozens of projects, including Firefox) and integration of security into the SDLC.
 Promoted DevOps security principles across operational groups, and built tools to accelerate security testing in CI/CD.
-The result of this work has been captured in Securing DevOps, published at Manning in 2018.
+The result of this work has been captured in my book "Securing DevOps", published at Manning in 2018.

 In this role, I reported to the board on the security posture of the organization, owned product and services security, managed risks across dozens of applications and several cloud providers and set the security roadmap for cloud services and release engineering of Firefox.